Sewing a Galentine Palentine Valentine Pin Cushion + $20 Kit

 Fillers

-Later, from my 3rd floor bedroom window I watched as my father buried my bunny.
+From my 3rd floor bedroom window I watched my father bury my bunny.

-I eventually stopped crying and my cushion dried and was eventually tossed into the cardboard box that was my doll's house.
+I eventually stopped crying and my cushion dried and it was eventually tossed into the cardboard box that was Barbie's house.

 There are any number things a pin cushion can be filled with.
-Wool roving would be an excellent choice as well if you are interested in maintaining the purity factor.
+Wool roving would be an excellent choice as well if you are interested in maintaining the purity of wool factor.

 According to Tachyon Energy, Wool has an extremely high frequency.
 Linen does as well.
 Both are rated at 5,000 but drop to 0 if worn together!
 Silk and Cotton not so high (unless it's Organic Cotton, but then it's only rated 100).
-The human body's frequency is around 100 and so we want to cover ourselves in fabrics that resonate at higher frequencies to not have them pull energy from us if we're to procure their healing properties.
+But the human body's frequency is around 100 so there's always that ... and so we want to cover ourselves in fabrics that resonate at higher frequencies to not have them pull energy from us if we're to procure their healing properties.
 Here's a link to a study measuring fabric frequencies, and another on the healing powers of linen and wool.

 Pin Cushion Sachets